 As for the Parti Québécois itself, it was founded by René Lévesque.
 During World War II, Lévesque was recruited by an agent going by the name of Robb, who was the Montreal bureau chief of the Office of War Information2 (OWI), a nominally American intelligence service, but which operated under British control3.
 Lévesque was sent to New York to meet Pierre Lazareff, the editor-in-chief of the French services of the OWI.
 He was quickly sent to London.
 By the end of the war he had attained the equivalent to the level of captain: “We were still among the best paid guys.
 I had something equivalent to the grade of lieutenant.
 I think I ended as a captain.
 I wasn’t a captain in charge of a unit, but something equivalent” said René Lévesque in an interview years later4.
 After this experience, he was recruited by British intelligence as a “journalist” for the Montreal office of the international radio service of the Canadian Broadcasting Corporation (CBC).
 He was transferred to television services in the 1950s and became a celebrity for the French Canadians with his popular political-economic news program “Point de Mire” on Radio Canada.

-During the 1950s and early 1960s, Lévesque was a regular contributor to the magazine Cité Libre begun by his school period friend, Pierre Elliot Trudeau.
+During the 1950s and early 1960s, Lévesque was a regular contributor to the magazine Cité Libre begun by Pierre Elliot Trudeau.
 By this time, Trudeau had also been recruited by British Intelligence after his conditioning at Harvard, and the London School of Economics.
 Trudeau was tutored by mentors like William Yandell Elliot, Joseph Schumpeter, Wassily Leontieff, and the leader of the British Fabian Society Harold Laski.

 It was at this moment that Lévesque was «officially» catapulted to action in Quebec politics.
 The reason was very simple.
 It was vital to end, at all cost, the power of the Union Nationale as Daniel Johnson was in the midst of becoming its leader, after the sudden deaths of Maurice Duplessis and Paul Sauvé and the failure of Antonio Barrette as leader of the party.
 With Daniel Johnson as leader, the Union Nationale would again win the elections of 1966.
 From the British point of view, this could absolutely not be allowed to happen.
 Daniel Johnson was after all, a politician of Irish descent, who understood history, and most importantly understood the psychology of the British Empire, especially how the Empire had caused the Irish to suffer famine over generations as a matter of policy.
 Johnson was part of a small but influential group working within the Catholic Church, who opposed the massive introduction of Malthusian values into society via the Organization of Economic Cooperation and Development (OECD) which had forced school reforms leading to the brainwashing of youth in all industrialized countries.
 This was the beginning of what was later called “the counter culture revolution” of sex, drugs and Rock & Roll5.